DriveSavers Engineers gained great knowledge after the 2017 Northern California fires, a series of fifteen…

 Whether you intend to store your data for only a week or want to archive your data for years to come, HDD and SSD are not your only choices.
 In fact, if your intention is archiving your data for years, there may be better options for you.

-How easily do you need to access your data?
+How often do you need to access your backed up data?

-If you back up your computer and then never touch your backup, accessibility is not necessary more than once every few months, just to check your backups and make sure everything is running as it should and your copied files are not corrupt.
+If you back up your computer purely as a safety measure and then never directly use the data in your backup, then you only need to be able to access it once every few months.
+Check your backup every few months to ensure everything is running as it should and your copied files are not corrupt.

 Number of Devices

-If you want to back up several devices to one location, a network attached storage (NAS) device may be best.
+If you want to back up several devices to one location, a network-attached storage (NAS) device may be the best backup option.
 A NAS may consist of a single drive, a redundant array of independent disks (RAID) or a group of devices acting together.
 Multiple computers can be programmed to back up to the NAS.

 Remember, if you are writing your data directly to the NAS, that is not a backup.
 A backup is a copy of your original data—not the only copy of your data.
 This is also true of RAIDs.
-For more information, read Three Misconceptions about RAIDs.
+For more information, read Three Misconceptions About RAID Servers.

 It is also worth mentioning the cloud here, as it is easy to set up multiple devices to back up to a single cloud account.

 The suggestions above may not be best for you.
 The cliche is true: the possibilities are endless.
-The best thing you can do to properly protect your data is to consult a trusted IT, whether that be a local computer shop or your company Help Desk.
+The best thing you can do to properly protect your data is to consult a trusted IT professional, whether that be a local computer shop or your company Help Desk.